McIlroy defends DeChambeau in fan dispute

 Last updated on .From the section Golf

-Rory McIlroy says he sympathises for Bryson DeChambeau and has called on fans not to criticise the American golfer "for being different".
+Rory McIlroy says he sympathises with Bryson DeChambeau and has called on fans not to criticise the American golfer "for being different".

 A polarising figure in the sport, DeChambeau has been on the receiving end of heckles in recent weeks mainly relating to an ongoing feud with Ryder Cup team-mate Brooks Koepka.